 Policy and Legislation

 Most people assume cosmetics and personal care products are tested for safety before they are sold.
 In truth, personal care and beauty products are one of the least regulated industries in the United States.
 On September 26, 2018, Congresswoman Jan Schakowsky (D-IL) introduced the Safe Cosmetics and Personal Care Products Act of 2018 (H.R.
 6903).
-The bill seeks to reform an $84 billion industry that is currently regulated by approximately two pages of federal law that has only been updated once in the past 80 years.
+The bill seeks to reform a $100 billion industry that is currently regulated by approximately two pages of federal law that has only been updated once in the past 80 years.